+I am often asked, "What is a Massachusetts no-fault divorce?
 The Massachusetts Probate and Family Court will not inquire nor consider evidence of the individual marital fault of the spouses - that includes adultery.
 All you need is at least one spouse to assert there has been an "irretrievable breakdown" of the marriage and there is no chance of reconciliation.
-You can proceed on a Joint Petition for Divorce which is an uncontested Massachusetts divorce.
+You can proceed on a Joint Petition for Divorce pursuant to Massachusetts General Laws Chapter 208, Section 1A which is better known as an uncontested Massachusetts divorce.

 You can also start the Massachusetts divorce process through a Complaint for Divorce (pursuant to Massachusetts General Laws Chapter 208, Section 1B) which usually converts to an uncontested divorce after a Separation Agreement is signed and presented to the judge for approval.
 You can still mediate if a party initiates a Complaint for Divorce.
 Mediation can start at any point during the divorce litigation process.
 I often work with couples who have already started divorce litigation or are seeking to modify an existing separation agreement (post-divorce).
 Couples turn to me for divorce mediation when:

 they learn their retainers have been exhausted and they are nowhere near the end of the divorce process;

 an attorney has been unresponsive;

 they are frustrated with how long their matter is taking;

 an attorney is not interested in settling the divorce; or